 Additional clinical sites for fellows include:

-The clinical research expertise is complemented by a diverse group of basic science researchers led by Dr. Eleftherios Mylonakis.
+The clinical research expertise is complemented by a diverse group of basic science researchers.
 These researchers investigate antibiotic discovery, mechanism of action, drug resistance including HIV, and pathogenesis of microbial infections.
-More recently, many efforts have been undertaken to understand SARS-CoV-2 and COVID-19.

 ID Fellows have access to multiple research centers and resources housed within the Brown ID Division including the following: